FAQs

 YES!
 An IEP stands for Individualized Education Plan.
 It is a plan to meet the individual needs of the student and their learning challenges.
 It is a plan that tailors the teaching, curriculum, and educational decisions to the individual student’s strengths and challenges.
 An IEP also allows parents to be more involved and have a voice in the educational decisions of their child.
 In short, it is exactly what homeschooling is!
 In a very real sense, all homeschoolers have IEPs as each family is making teaching, curriculum, and other educational decisions for each individual child based on their learning styles, challenges, and strengths.
 The biggest difference is you will not receive public funds to accomplish those things.

-Class Days may be added at any time during the school year.
+Co-op Class Days may be added at any time during the school year.
 Academy classes generally close by mid-September for the year (with some exceptions).

-Do you provide curriculum?
+Do you provide a curriculum?

 Are we obligated to follow your school schedule for the year?